Armando Montelongo

-Armando Montelongo, Jr. is an American real estate entrepreneur and public speaker, best known for his role from 2006 to 2009 on the A&E reality TV show Flip This House.
+Armando Montelongo Jr. is an American real estate entrepreneur and public speaker, best known for his role from 2006 to 2009 on the A&E reality TV show Flip This House.
 He is the founder of "Armando Montelongo Companies", which presents real estate investment seminars.
-In 2012, Montelongo established his company headquarters in San Antonio, Texas.
 Montelongo continues investing in real estate while operating his seminar company.

 Career

 Entertainment

 After the first season of Flip This House cast, the second season was recast with two teams Montelongo's team from San Antonio and another competitor from Atlanta.
 Along with his then-wife Veronica, Brent Holt, and Randy Burch they were known as the San Antonio Team on the A&E show.
 He was on the show for three seasons.

 In 2011, Montelongo formed a film production company, "Armando Montelongo Productions", to produce a feature film called Line of Duty.
 Described as an "urban crime drama", the movie was set and filmed in San Antonio.
 Line of Duty was written and directed by San Antonio native Bryan Ramirez, and featured Jeremy Ray Valdez, Will Rothhaar, Walter Perez, Joseph Julian Soria, Will Estes, Vivica A. Fox, Fernanda Romero and Jesse Borrego.
 Montelongo served as the film's executive producer.
 The estimated $2.5 million-budget film premiered in February 2013, with theatrical release in September and DVD release slated for December 2013.